 EXPOSE WEBSITE command.
 This command creates a persistent URL for the local instance of your web app and stores it in the

 $EXPOSE_WEBSITE_URL environment variable.
 We’ll use variable below as the "Start URL" for our Ghost Inspector test suite.

 Use LayerCI’s secrets manager in their web app to store your Ghost Inspector API key and make it available in the virtual machine.

 Trigger a suite

 npx command that comes with Node.js, you can easily run commands using the Ghost Inspector CLI.

 By default the Ghost Inspector CLI will exit successfully even if a suite or test fails, but you can use the

 --errorOnFail flag to exit unsuccessfully and fail the build.

-# Expose the API key as an environment variable to the LayerCI runner SECRET ENV GHOST_INSPECTOR_API_KEY # Run your Ghost Inspector suite # Replace <suite ID> with the appropriate Ghost Inspector suite ID RUN npx ghost-inspector suite execute <suite-id> \ --apiKey=$GHOST_INSPECTOR_API_KEY \ --startUrl=$EXPOSE_WEBSITE_URL \ --errorOnFail
+# Expose the API key as an environment variable to the LayerCI runner SECRET ENV GHOST_INSPECTOR_API_KEY # Add Ghost Inspector CLI package RUN npm install ghost-inspector # Set checkpoint before running tests (to ensure website is available) CHECKPOINT pre-test # Run your Ghost Inspector suite # Replace <suite ID> with the appropriate Ghost Inspector suite ID RUN npx ghost-inspector suite execute <suite-id> \ --apiKey=$GHOST_INSPECTOR_API_KEY \ --startUrl=$EXPOSE_WEBSITE_URL \ --errorOnFail

 If the suite run fails it will fail the whole build and LayerCI will send you a notification via email letting you know.